Gege4526/LeRobot-MuJoCo-Pi0/README.md

 v_\theta(A_t^\tau,o_t)
 $$

 which predicts the direction in which the noisy action should move.
-In π₀, the target vector field is:
+In π₀, the training goal is:

 $$
 v_\theta(A_t^\tau,o_t)\approx A_t-\epsilon